e-runyon/docs/content/javascript/concepts/errors/errors.md

 The error object holds information about the exception that was thrown in its two properties:

-- `name` Provides the type of error.
+- `name` Provides the type of error
-- `message` A human-readable description of the error instance.
+- `message` A human-readable description of the error instance

 The following types of error can be returned by the `name` property: